Harry Kopyto

 Hersch Harry Kopyto (born 1946) is a Canadian political activist and commentator who is best known for his legal career in which he often crusaded on behalf of underdogs and for his frequent conflicts with the legal establishment.
 Disbarred as a lawyer in 1989, he continued to practise as a paralegal until 2015 and worked as an unlicensed legal advocate and researcher until barred, in 2020, from conducting any legal work.

 Early life

-Kopyto was born to a Polish Jewish family in a Displaced Persons' camp in Ulm, West Germany immediately following World War II.
+Kopyto was born to a Polish Jewish family in a Displaced Persons' camp in Ulm, Allied-occupied Germany immediately following World War II.
 Most of his family, except for his parents and a brother, were killed in the Holocaust.
 His family moved to Israel in 1948 before emigrating to Canada in 1952.

 Political activity

 Growing up in Toronto, Kopyto was a high-school radical, protesting against mandatory military cadet training as well as hikes in the price of milk.
 "I was always a trouble-maker.
 I’m hopeless," Kopyto told an interviewer when looking back upon his youth.

 At university, Kopyto was an anti-war activist and joined the Young Socialists, and later the League for Socialist Action.
 He was also active in the New Democratic Party and its left-wing faction, The Waffle.
 He has been a member of the NDP and its predecessor, the Co-operative Commonwealth Federation, since 1959.

 In 1987, Kopyto sought the NDP nomination in St. George—St. David which would have allowed him to run against Attorney-General Ian Scott in the 1987 provincial election but he lost the nomination to John Campey.

 In the early 1990s, Kopyto was active in the Ontario NDP's Left Caucus which dissented from the government of Bob Rae for being too moderate.
 He authored an open letter co-signed by other party dissidents, including three NDP MPPs, opposing Rae's abandonment of left-wing policies such as public auto insurance.
 Rae responded by saying "Have you ever met Harry Kopyto?
 I don't think I've done anything in the last 15 years that Harry Kopyto has ever agreed with.
 Me and about 12 million other people.
 It's not news that Mr. Kopyto and his friends are critical.
 It's natural.
 What's surprising is that it's taken him 2½ years to complain about our government."

 Kopyto was a member of the Alliance of Non-Zionist Jews in the 1970s and also represented the Canadian Arab Federation in a libel action against The Globe and Mail.